Miku39Miku39/CSCI3251-KinglaamTong/README.md

-# CSCI51-KinglaamTong
+# CSCI3251-KinglaamTong
-This is the project of KinglaamTONG
+This is the project of KinglaamTONG.